Secondary School Course Work

 Evidence of a commitment to science and/or healthcare in extracurricular pursuits is welcome, whether through independent research, volunteer or paid work, involvement in school or community-based organizations or non-profits, or participation in academic competitions.

 Business experience is neither expected nor required.
-But students interested in LSM are encouraged to cultivate an appreciation of business and management by seeking leadership positions within school/community groups, or, where possible, taking a class in Economics.
+But students interested in LSM are encouraged to cultivate an appreciation of management by seeking leadership positions within school/community groups, or, where possible, taking a class in Economics.
 These kinds of endeavors can help students see whether they really would enjoy the business side of the LSM curriculum.

 Please visit the University of Pennsylvania's Admissions website for the latest information on testing requirements.